 ⚠️ CRITICAL: Canceling subscription is different from canceling individual services.

-Cancel Subscription (in Subscriptions tab) = Ends entire subscription permanently, stops all future billing and services
+Cancel Subscription (in Subscriptions tab) = Ends entire subscription, stops all future billing and services

 Cancel Service (in Purchases tab) = Cancels one specific service delivery, but subscription continues and next services still schedule